 NOTE: Flue gas may be slightly acidic and may adversely affect some building materials.
 If any vent termination is used and the flue gases may impinge on the building material, a corrosion-resistant shield (minimum 24 inches square) must be used to protect the wall surface.
 If the optional tee is used, the protective shield is required.
 The shield should be constructed using wood, plastic, sheet metal or other suitable material.
 All seams, joints, cracks, etc. in the affected area should be sealed using an appropriate sealant.
-See Figure 31.
+See Figure 39.

 Intake and exhaust pipes may be routed either horizontally through an outside wall or vertically through the roof.
 In attic or closet installations, vertical termination through the roof is preferred.
-Figure 29 through Figure 37 show typical terminations.
+Figure 31 through Figure 38 show typical terminations.

-- Exhaust and intake exits must be in same pressure zone.
-Do not exit one through the roof and one on the side.
-Also, do not exit the intake on one side and the exhaust on another side of the house or structure. - Intake and exhaust pipes should be placed as close together as possible at termination end (refer to illustrations).
+- Vent terminations are not required to be in the same pressure zone.
+You may exit the intake on one side of the structure and the exhaust on another side (Figure 32).
+You may exit the exhaust out the roof and the intake out the side of the structure (Figure 33). - Intake and exhaust pipes should be placed as close together as possible at termination end (refer to illustrations).
 Minimum separation is 3" (76 mm) on roof terminations and 6" (152 mm) on side wall terminations. - 3.
-On roof terminations, the intake piping should terminate straight down using two 90° elbows (see Figure 29). - 4.
+On roof terminations, the intake piping should terminate straight down using two 90° elbows (see Figure 31). - 4.
 Exhaust piping must terminate straight out or up as shown.
 A reducer may be required on the exhaust piping at the point where it exits the structure to improve the velocity of exhaust away from the intake piping.
-See Table 10.
+See Table 9.

-Capacity Exhaust Pipe Size Termination Pipe Size 045 and 070 2" (51 mm), 2-1/2" 1-1/2" (38 mm) 090 (64 mm), 3" (76 mm) 2" (F1 mm) 110 3" (76 mm) 2" (51 mm)

-045, 070 and 090 units with the flush-mount termination must use the 1-1/2" accelerator supplied with the kit.
+Capacity Exhaust Pipe Size Termination Pipe Size 045 and 070 1-1/2" (38 mm), 2" (51 mm), 2-1/2" (64 mm), 3" (76 mm) 1-1/2" (38 mm) 090 2" (51 mm), 2-1/2" (64 mm), 3" (76 mm) 2" (51 mm) -045, -070, and -090 units with the flush mount termination must use the 1-1/2" accelerator supplied with the kit.

-Table 10.
+Table 9.
 Exhaust Pipe Termination Size Reduction

-5. On field supplied terminations for side wall exit, exhaust piping may extend a maximum of 12 inches (305 mm) for 2" PVC and 20 inches (508 mm) for 3" (76 mm) PVC beyond the outside wall.
+On field supplied terminations for side wall exit, exhaust piping may extend a maximum of 12 inches (305 mm) for 2" PVC and 20 inches (508 mm) for 3" (76 mm) PVC beyond the outside wall.
 Intake piping should be as short as possible.
-See Figure 31.
+See Figure 39.
 NOTE: Care must be taken to avoid recirculation of exhaust back into intake pipe.